angeliasterling/one-click-hugo-cms/site/content/post/self-publishing-setting-up-an-isbn.md

 **Multiple Formats**

 If you are intending to immediately list your book in multiple formats (like eBook and paperback) Bowker does have a "Clone" feature to help you set up the title a little quicker.
 Unfortunately it doesn't copy over all of the information, so you'll still have to do some of it manually yourself.

+Congrats!
+You're one step closer to listing your book for sale.